scholarslab/scholarslab.github.io/collections/_posts/2019-09-13-unlearn-what-you-have-learned.md

-In the last few years, I have come to realize how digital tools can help me, a historian, analyze and present the past in new and compelling ways.
+In the last few years, I have come to realize how digital tools can help a historian like me to analyze and present the past in new and compelling ways.
 As a Praxis fellow, I want to learn more about what’s out there.
 What digital tools could I use to augment my teaching and research?
 And what are the implications of using those tools?

 But the truth is, for much of my life I described myself as “not a tech person.”
 Whenever friends would talk about computers, I’d find myself struggling to follow and soon my brain would begin to wander.